stephenhutchings/night-owl/README.md

 ## Prior art

-This project borrows many ideas from other static site generators, including 11ty, Wintersmith, Metalsmith and others.
+This project borrows many ideas from other static site generators, including 11ty, Wintersmith and more.
 It aims to solve some specific use cases where other SSGs fall short, and favours convention over customisability.
 In that respect, it may not work for every application.